jrgleason/psql-getting-started/labs/creating_rds_instance.md

 11. Select Finish

-    a.
-You should be able to see the newly created VPC in the VPC list
+    1. You should be able to see the newly created VPC in the VPC list

     ![VPC List](./resources/Working_VPC_List.png "VPC List")

+## Allow for connections from Anywhere ##

+1. Although you should be careful, it is going to be tough to rely on only connecting from 1 IP.
+To avoid this go to the management console.
+2. Search for and select VPC
+3. In the left hand menu select security group
+4. Select the security group for your RDS instance (look for the port in the inbound rules)
+5. Select inbound rules on the bottom
+6. Edit the rule and change

 ## Connect Via PSQL ##